 To Have and to Hold, To Hold and to Haunt: George Eliot’s Intertextuality in the Victorian Print Market

 Middlemarch, given its sprawling nature, is functionally a text that seeks to reconcile the intersecting nature of competing histories into a singular narrative structure.
 In this way, Eliot anthologizes a tapestry of narratives, revealing that these interconnected stories palimpsestuously inscribe themselves on one another.
-Where Lydgate is patently the main character in his own chronicle of events, Dorothea is in hers; to Featherstone perhaps the novel is a third of the length, or to Bulstrode maybe the last few chapters seem to stretch on for eternity.
 There is no singular narrative to be traced necessarily in Middlemarch, though Dorothea emerges as the closest as the narrative opens and closes on her life.
 Yet for as much as the events of Middlemarch are formed through tremendous intersection, it is the narratological that intersects the most cogently.
 Each chapter of Middlemarch opens intertextually, beginning with an excerpt from a classical work of literature to ground the forthcoming events.
 Middlemarch is, in this way, a novel about storytelling – be it through the gossip at the Green Dragon, or the books that Casaubon, Lydgate, Mary, or Fred work on throughout the novel, or through the intertextual interstitials that are ubiquitous throughout the novel.
 From this vantage, Eliot positions the events of the novel as iterative processes that seek to reprise literary moments alongside the process of remembering.
 These processes function both as narratological fixtures, whereby the epigraph itself is used to guide the reader in and out of the events of the novel, but also metatextually as invocations of classical works that were becoming commonly available due to the emergence of mass print market in Victorian England.
 In Middlemarch, George Eliot foregrounds memory and history as concepts that are both pluralistic and iterative, revealing storytelling to be a heterogeneous process haunted by aesthetic and narrative echoes through intertextual epigraphs, metatextual commentary, and the intersecting narrative structure.

 MacMillan's Globe Library Advertisement